qchemlab-embedding/2023-07-14-workshop/_episodes/07-interrupted.md

 Later you can merge it to master or rebase it on top of master and resume work.

+---

-### Exercises (optional)
+## Exercises (optional)

+### Stashes

+1. Make a change.
+2. Check status/diff, stash the change, check status/diff again.
+3. Make a separate, unrelated change which doesn't touch the same lines.
+Commit this change.
+4. Pop off the stash you saved, check status/diff.
+5. Optional: Do the same but stash twice.
+Also check `git stash list`.
+  Can you pop the stashes in the opposite order?
+6. Advanced: What happens if stashes conflict with other changes?
+Make a change and stash it.
+Modify the same line or one right above or below.
+Pop the stash back.
+Resolve the conflict.
+Note there is no extra commit.
+7. Advanced: what does `git graph` show when you have something stashed?

+### Branches

 You already know how to do this...

-.
-Optional: Go through the process above.
+1. Optional: Go through the process above.
 Start a change, create new branch and store your changes.
 Go back to master and fix something else.
 Resume your work and merge the new branch.
 2. Discuss how to resume your former work.
-Can you git rid of a branch?
+Can you get rid of a branch?
   Continue using it?  etc.

 ---